Nonparametric needlet estimation for partial derivatives of a probability density function on the $d$-torus: Some preliminary results

 As already mentioned in Section \ref{sec:intro}, needlets have been originally introduced on the $d$-dimensional sphere in \cite{npw1,npw2}, and then generalized to compact manifolds (see \cite{bd2,gm2,knp}).
 Needlet-like wavelets on $\Td$ have been already used in \cite{bd1} in the framework of the two--sample problem.
 Their construction can be resumed as follows.\\ Fixed a resolution level $j \in \naturals$, by means of the Littlewood-Paley decomposition on $\Td$ (see \cite{npw2}), there exists a set of cubature points and weights

-where $\cubep \in \Td$ and $\cubew \in \reals^+$.
-Loosely speaking, $\Td$ can be decomposed into a partition of $\Kj$ subregions, called pixels, centered on the corresponding $\cubep$ and with area equal to $\cubew$.
+where $\cubep \in \Td$, $\cubew \in \reals^+$, and $\Kj$ is the cardinality of needlets at the level $j$.
+Loosely speaking, $\Td$ can be decomposed into a partition of $\Kj$ sub-regions, called pixels, centered on the corresponding $\cubep$ and with area equal to $\cubew$.
 The $d$-dimensional toroidal needlets are defined by

-where $B>1$ is a a scale parameter and $b : \reals \sto \reals^{+}$ is the so-called needlet window function, which satisfies the following properties: \begin{enumerate} \item $b$ has compact support in $ $; \item $b \in C^\infty \(\reals\)$; \item the partition of unity property holds, that is, for any $c > 1$,
+where $B>1$ is a a scale parameter (typically, $B=2$), and $b : \reals \sto \reals^{+}$ is the so-called needlet weight or window function, which satisfies the following properties: \begin{enumerate} \item $b$ has compact support in $ $; \item $b \in C^\infty \(\reals\)$; \item the partition of unity property holds, that is, for any $c > 1$,

 \end{enumerate} Therefore, needlets are characterized by the following properties.
-Following (i), for any $j \in \naturals$, $\bfun{\barg}$ is not null only over a finite subset of $\integers^d$, that is $\Lambdaj = \{\ell: \nnorm \in \(B^{j-1}, B^{j+1}\)\}$.
+Following (i), for any $j \in \naturals$, $b(\barg)$ is not null only over a finite subset of $\integers^d$, that is $\Lambdaj = \{\ell: \nnorm \in \(B^{j-1}, B^{j+1}\)\}$.
 As a direct consequence, we can rewrite

 In view of (ii), toroidal needlets are characterized by a quasi-exponential localization property in the spatial domain, which guarantees that each needlet $\psijk$ is not--negligible almost only in the corresponding pixel.
 More rigorously, for any $M >0$, there exists $c_M > 0$ such that, for any $\theta \in \Td$,